- Communist writer and activist

 - Member of the Marxist-Leninist Workers World Party

-On Oct.
-3, 2002, Sloan wrote in Workers World, “U.S. policy toward Iraq is not motivated simply by the narrow economic interests of those who own ExxonMobil, Texaco, and other oil companies.
+In an October 3, 2002 piece in Workers World, Sloan argued that America’s impending invasion of Iraq was motivated by a desire to seize control of the Middle East and steal its oil reserves: “U.S. policy toward Iraq is not motivated simply by the narrow economic interests of those who own ExxonMobil, Texaco, and other oil companies.
 Karl Marx said that the government is the executive committee of the ruling capitalist class.
 Its function is to act in the interest of the capitalist class in its entirety.
 And so the U.S. government is currently considering not just how to make additional profit by gaining control of billions of additional barrels of oil, but how to maintain and extend its domination of the entire region.”